Thivyadhanasegaran/Adv-Big-Data-Indexing---Medical-Plan-RESTful-App/README.md

 GET	/v1/plan/:id -	Retrieves a specific entry by ID, with conditional read support.
 DELETE	/v1/plan/:id -	Deletes an entry by ID.
 PATCH /v1/plan/:id-  Updates specific fields of an existing entry by ID in the key-value store.
 The request body must contain a JSON object with only the fields to be updated.
 This method supports conditional updates using the If-Match header.
 If the ETag does not match the current entry's ETag, a 412 Precondition Failed status will be returned.
-P
 PATCH /v1/plan/:id  - Completely replaces an existing entry by ID in the key-value store.
 The request body must include a complete JSON object for the entry.
 This method also supports conditional updates using the If-Match header to prevent unintentional overwrites.

 Status Code:
 200	Success (GET, DELETE, PUT,PATCH)